CommandrAvander/autosuggest_elasticsearch_tutorial/README.md

 1. The sample data with 1000 documents can be found in the file `mock_data.js`.
 2. The code for indexing the documents is in the file `runningHere.js`.
 3. The configuration details are in the `configs.js` file.
 Here, we have details such as the elasticsearch host and port number configuration.
-In this file, ny default, it is `localhost:9233`.
+In this file, by default, it is `localhost:9233`.
 Please make sure to change it.

 ### Usage